-Efrem Smith: President and CEO, World Impact; Author, The Post-Black and Post-White Church
+Efrem Smith: past President and CEO, World Impact; Author, The Post-Black and Post-White Church

 Ted Travis has written a book that has been long overdue!
 He has thought intently, theologically, philosophically and practically about the depths of what it means to empower our youth in the urban community through a transformational discipleship approach to urban youth development.

 If you just started ministry to youth, this is a mandatory read to take you in the right direction with your work with young people; and sadly, if you are a veteran, it might just be the book to bring you back into focus.
 Trust ya boy!
 Get this book and study it.

 Phil Jackson: Lead Pastor of The House; Co-author, The Hip-Hop Church: Connecting with the Movement Shaping Our Culture

 Ted, we met at the DeVos Urban Leadership Initiative National Conference last month.
 My wife and I are preparing to lead a Pastors and Youth Leaders Conference in Haiti tomorrow and I (sorry) just started to read your book.
 It’s awesome!!!

 The Chapter on Transformation is so insightful it should be mandatory reading for anyone called to serve young people.
 Blessings to you …